-The RACGP NREEC reviews applications via the National Ethics Application Form, Version 2.1 (NEAF 2.1).
-The NEAF 2.1 can be accessed by creating a free new user account at the NEAF 2 website, www.neaf.gov.au.
-Once a NEAF 2 account is created investigators and other invited account holders (e.g. co-investigators) may edit or review a specific proposal.
-Further details about the NEAF 2, including a list of all questions included in the form can be obtained from the NEAF 2 website.
+The RACGP NREEC reviews applications via the Human Research Ethics Application form (HREA).
+The HREA can be accessed by creating a free new user account at the HREA website, https://hrea.gov.au/.
+Once an account is created, investigators and other invited account holders (e.g. co-investigators) may edit or review a specific proposal.
+Further details about the HREA, including a list of all questions included in the form, and notes to assist in completion of the form, can be obtained from the HREA website.

 - Each document submitted for review MUST have a version number and date